 If we have a cancellation, we can call you to move your appointment up.
 Please request to be put on the cancellation list.

 Psychiatry is considered a specialty service.
 You may see our psychiatrist on the first visit only upon a direct referral from your primary care physician.

 It is a policy of our agency to require a referral from another doctor/practitioner or from a therapist within our agency in order to schedule an appointment with our psychiatrist.
 We understand that insurance companies may not require a referral from your PCP, however this is a policy of our agency.

 Upon medical department staff review, the referral is given to a scheduler who will call the patient and schedule an Initial Psychiatric Evaluation appointment.

-A. The only testing we conduct is Drug & Alcohol Screening.
+We conduct Drug & Alcohol Screenings.
 Testing requires a Picture ID & Applicable testing fee of $20.

 The following are exceptions:

 • As allowed by Chapter 397, F.S., recipients less than 18 years of age seeking substance abuse services from a licensed service provider do not require parental consent.